tomkyle/tuplo/README.md

 $ ln -s "${PWD}/bin/tuplo" ~/bin/tuplo
 ```

+### MacOS

+**To be done, I'm working on it.**

+---

 ## Configuration

 Upload configurations can be stored in a  `.tuplo.yaml` file, either in `$HOME` directory or in current work directory; with the latter preceding the first.
-See **[tuplo.dist.yaml](./tuplo.dist.yaml)** for examples – here an example for a plain old FTP upload. “typora” is the name of a single upload configuration, it is used as CLI parameter.
+See **[tuplo.dist.yaml](./tuplo.dist.yaml)** for examples – here an example for a plain old FTP upload.
+In this example, “typora” is the name of a single upload configuration, it is used as CLI parameter.

 ```yaml
 typora: